mikecann/mikecann.co.uk/public/posts/ai-profanity-checking-in-battletabs/post.md

 title: AI Profanity Checking in BattleTabs
 ---

-AI is all the rage at the moment, for very good reason.
-Since I first wrote about it in the context of Game Development back [in November](https://mikecann.co.uk/posts/ai-and-the-future-of-game-development) I have been thinking how we can apply the latest advances to one of the thorniest issues we have [in our](https://gangbusters.io/) game [BattleTabs](https://battletabs.io/).
+AI is all the rage at the moment and for good reason, its going to revolutionize many industries.

+Since I first wrote about it in the context of Game Development back [in November](https://mikecann.co.uk/posts/ai-and-the-future-of-game-development) I have been thinking how we can apply some of the advances to [our](https://gangbusters.io/) game [BattleTabs](https://battletabs.io/).

 # Problem